 Boating permits are not required at either City-owned lake — Lee Lake or Hudson Lake; however, Oklahoma fishing licenses are required at all City of Bartlesville-owned reservoirs, in accordance with Oklahoma law.
 Safe boating practices as set forth and enforced by the Oklahoma Department of Public Safety must be adhered to as well, including mandatory use of personal flotation devices, or life jackets.

 Fish species at the lake include channel catfish, sunfish (perch) and largemouth bass.
-According to City ordinance, harvesting the bass will not be allowed.
+According to City ordinance, harvesting the bass is not allowed.
 Also, catfish harvesting is limited to six per day.

 The lake is open 6 a.m. to 11 p.m. each day.
 Dogs are allowed to swim in the lake in the designated area but must be kept on-leash when not swimming or in the fenced area containing the nearby Cooper Dog Park.
 Parking — as well as boat launching and landing — is allowed only in designated areas.

 For more information, contact the City of Bartlesville at 918-338-4238.